sabetech/rails_budget_app/README.md

 - Hat tip to anyone whose code was a source of inspiration.
 - A big thanks to [@microverseinc](https://github.com/microverseinc).
+- Thanks to [@gregoirvella](https://www.behance.net/gregoirevella) for the UI inspiration.

 # 📝 License